chodak166/dockerfiles/reprepro/README.md

 # Debian APT package repository docker image

 ## Original image
 This image is a fork of the *iomoss* reprepro image available [here](https://bitbucket.org/iomoss/docker-files).
 Main changes introduce multiple distribution support and some repo helpers.
-As the original image, this should be considered as in-house deb package server, not designed to fulfill the role of a full repository.
+As the original image, this should be considered as internal deb package server, not designed to fulfill the role of a full repository.

-## Building the image (in-house)
+## Building the image
 ```bash
 $ git clone https://github.com/chodak166/dockerfiles
 $ cd dockerfiles/reprepro
 $ docker build -t reprepro .
 ```

-## Running (stand-alone)
+## Running
 ### Interactive mode
 You can start the server as;
 ```bash